ceri-num/git/README.md

-# Version Control and git
+# Version Control, git and github

-A brief lecture on version control and git at the [IMT Nord Europe](http://www.imt-nord-europe.fr) engineering school.

 ## About this lecture

+- a brief an __incomplete__ lecture on version control and git.
+It just provides the minimum knowledge for [IMT Nord Europe](http://www.imt-nord-europe.fr) engineering students.
-- Warning: this lecture heavily relies on external ressources and text generated from Chat GPT.
+- relies on external ressources and some text generated from Chat GPT.
-- Deployed and publicly accessible on gitbook: <https://ceri-num.gitbook.io/git/>
+- is deployed and publicly accessible on gitbook: <https://ceri-num.gitbook.io/git/>
-- Sources are versionned on github: <https://ceri-num.gitbook.io/git/>

-## Going further

-A lot of ressources about git are there on the web.
-This lecture just gather some of them and guide the reader through them.